wallarm/product-documentation/docs/2.14/admin-en/installation-docker-en.md

 ## Configuring the use cases

 The configuration file mounted to the Docker container should describe the WAF node configuration in the [available directive](configure-parameters-en.md).
-Below are some commonly used WAF node configuration optins:
+Below are some commonly used WAF node configuration options:

 * [Configuration of the filtering mode][waf-mode-instr]
 * [Logging WAF node variables][logging-instr]